-He is an ACM Distinguished Speaker .
+He has been ACM Distinguished Speaker from 2015 to 2021.
 He is a co-founder of AVIETRA, a company that creates VR applications for safety training, with a special focus on airlines and aviation.

 He has received research grants from a wide range of organizations, including the US Federal Aviation Administration (FAA), the European Union (EU), the Italian Ministry of University and Research (MIUR), and companies such as the Benetton Group and the Intesa Sanpaolo bank group.